-Write the project description with guidance from the faculty research mentor.
+Write the project description with guidance from your faculty research mentor.
 A project description needs to concisely communicate several things about the proposed research.
 Therefore, your description should include:

-- Objectives - explain what hypothesis you will test or what questions you will address,
+- Objectives: Explain what hypothesis you will test or what questions you will address.

-- Approach - provide a brief highlight of the main methods you will use to conduct your research,
+- Approach: Provide a brief highlight of the main methods you will use to conduct your research.

 Describe in general terms the types of activities you will be involved in.
 For example, what percentage of your time will you put into such activities as library or online research, laboratory work or field studies?
 Include a draft timeline of projected activities and accomplishments.

 Statement of student benefits

 - What skills and knowledge do you anticipate acquiring as a result of the project?